-In each mode, more counterflow increases simulation time.
-The SFPE mode does not account for counterflow interference, so there is no effect on exit times, the increased times are due to increased room density slowing the speed.
+In each mode, more counterflow increases evacuation time.
+The SFPE mode does not account for counterflow interference, the increased times are due to increased room density slowing the speed.

 See Section 2.2 for a comparison with experimental data for bidirectional flow.